libmartinito/shopping-cart/README.md

 # Shopping Cart
 This is fictional ecommerce site owned by the grandma from [celeste](https://exok.com/games/celeste/).
+A live preview of the project can be seen [here](libmartinito.github.io/shopping-cart).

 ## Preview
 ![Website gif](preview.gif)